bradhackinen/bradhackinen.github.io/_pages/about.md

 __This page is under construction.__

 I'm a PhD job market Candidate in Economics at the [Vancouver School of Economics](https://economics.ubc.ca/).
-I study corporate influence and lobbying.
+My primary field is Political Economy, and I study corporate influence and lobbying.

 I work with messy data, and I have developed expertise in a set of skills that are commonly labelled "data science": web scraping, machine learning, and text analysis.
 I'm excited about sharing my knowledge (and [tools!](https://github.com/bradhackinen?tab=repositories)) with students and researchers.